 Read here how to get to Taichung City!

 Formosa Boulevard Station was remodeled and it became one of the most popular places in Kaohsiung.
 This station is known for the “Dome of Light”, which is the largest glass work in the world designed by Italian artist Narcissus Quagliata. the Dome of Light is just a beautiful sight to see because it’s made from individual pieces of colored glass that really looks awesome in pictures!

 Penghu is the second smallest county in Taiwan, and is also called Pescadores Islands.
 It is an archipelago with 90 islands and islets that amaze tourists.
 Swimming and diving are not the only things to do here.
 You can visit a lot of Taiwan tourist spots in Penghu such as Central Street, Mazu Temple, South Penghu Marine National Park Penghu Chang Yu-sheng Memorial Museum, Qimei Lighthouse, Siyu Eastern Fort, Jinguitou Fortress, Chuwan Crab Museum, Ocean Resources Museum and Siyu Western Fort.

 22. Fo Guang Shan Buddha Museum

 Fo Guang Shan Buddha Museum is famous because the 108-meter high Fo Guang Big Buddha, or the tallest sitting bronze Buddha statue in the world, is situated here.
-There are also other attractions like the children’s gallery, pagodas, and sutra transcriptions.
+There are also other attractions like the children’s gallery and pagodas.
 There’s also prayer service, and Tea Chan at the Twin Pavilions, and religious relics.
 It’s a few kilometers outside Kaohsiung!

 Which of these Taiwan tourist spots you loved the most?
 Please share this guide with your friends so you can enjoy Taiwan together and it will help us a lot. 🙂